A sweet cake that’s just peachy.

 Best of all?
 You don’t even have to peel the peaches.
 When you need an alternative to peach pie, this is what to bake.

-How to Make This Peach Pound Cake Recipe
+Peach Pound Cake Recipe Instructions

 - First, slice the peaches and toss them with sugar and cinnamon.
+Set aside in a mixing bowl.

 - Make the cake batter using a standard creaming method: butter and sugar beaten together, followed by eggs and vanilla, then the flour, baking powder, and salt.
+Do not overmix the flour mixture into the wet ingredients.
+You want to keep the texture very tender.

 - Bake, cool, glaze, and serve.